natmegsweden/NatMEG-PD_data/textfiles/README.md

 experiment.
 For example, was the experiment performed in a shielded room with the subject seated in a fixed position.

-MEG recordings were done in a two-layer magnetically shielded room (Vacuumschmelze GmbH) using Neuromag TRIUX 306-channel whole-head system with 102 magnetometers and 102 pairs of planar gradiometers.
+MEG recordings were done in a two-layer magnetically shielded room (MSR) (Vacuumschmelze GmbH) using Neuromag TRIUX 306-channel whole-head system with 102 magnetometers and 102 pairs of planar gradiometers.
 The recordings were sampled at 1000 Hz with an online 0.1 Hz high-pass filter and 330 Hz low-pass filter (Vinding et.al.
 2022).

 ### Initial setup